mohsennasab/culvert-hydraulic-design-101/README.md

-# Fundamentals of Culvert Design
+# Fundamentals of Culvert Design Using HY-8

-_A simple, practical introduction to culvert hydraulics, flow types, and design fundamentals with HY-8 examples._
+_An introduction to culvert hydraulics, flow types, and design fundamentals with HY-8 examples._

 ---